ArnabDey7/ARNAB-Weather-App/README.md

-# This is a weather web-app using HTML,CSS and JAVASCRIPT
+# WeatherApplication
+A simple weather application using the openweather API.